George W. Latimer: Board of pardons

 In 1965, Latimer was appointed to the Utah State Board of Pardons.
 He served on the board until 1979.
 During that time he presided over the commutation hearings of murderer Gary Gilmore.
 He never voted to commute a death sentence as he thought he should not overrule the decision of a judge and jury.

 Calley case

 In 1969, Latimer was hired to represent Calley at his court-martial.
-He was sought out because of his experience in both military and civilian courts.
+He was hired by Calley after phoning him to express his support for Calley's predicament.
+Latimer was criticised for the poor defence case he put forwards, including mispronouncing names and getting facts wrong (in one case, needing to be corrected by a juror).
 Latimer worked on the case until 1974, with appeals in the military and civilian courts.
+Calley was initially sentenced to life imprisonment, but the sentence was reduced on several occasions.
 A U.S. district judge eventually found that Calley’s military trial was conducted in a way that violated his constitutional rights.

 In 1977, Latimer won the Utah State Bar’s Lawyer of the Year Award.
 He was a member of the Kiwanis and a director for the Salvation Army.